build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ![emr cluster 2](images/emr_2.png)

-5. Cluster creation would take some time, and after couple of minutes, you will see that the cluster is **up and running** with a state as `Waiting` (which means the cluster is now ready and waiting to execute any ETL job)
+5. Cluster creation will take some time, and after couple of minutes, you will see that the cluster is **up and running** with a state as `Waiting` (which means the cluster is now ready and waiting to execute any ETL job)

 ![emr cluster 3](images/emr_3.png)

-### Step 2: Create an Amazon S3 bucket
+### Step 2: Create an S3 bucket

-Now we will create an Amazon S3 bucket and create two sub-folders within that, which will be used for store `RAW` and `CLEANSED` data
+Now we will create an S3 bucket and create two sub-folders within that, which will be used for store `RAW` and `CLEANSED` data

-1. Navigate to the Amazon S3 console and click on **Create Bucket**
+1. Navigate to the S3 console and click on **Create Bucket**

 ![S3_1](images/s3_1.png)